 - Remember to start and stop the seam at the marked pins, leaving that approximate 2” opening for turning and filling.

 - Go slowly and carefully to keep your curve as smooth as possible.
+It can also help to shorten your stitch length for more control around the curves.

 - Trim along the original drawn perimeter line, except for right across the opening.
 At this 2” opening, leave the additional fabric, up to ½”.
 This will make it easier to slip stitch the opening closed after filling the Jelly Bean.

 - Clip the curves and turn right side out through the small opening.
-Pull the thumb loop out into postion.
+Pull the thumb loop out into position.
 Gently smooth out the curves, using your finger or a long tool with a blunt end, like a large knitting needle, chopstick or point turner.
 Press flat, pressing in the raw edges at the opening so they are flush with the sewn seam.

 - In a small bowl or measuring cup, mix the ⅓ cup of rice with a few drops of essential oil and stir.
 We used just two drops of the orange oil we chose.